-The dedicated wage and hour lawyers at The Spitz Law Firm often blog about employers who fail to pay their employees overtime as required by law (see Can My Boss Avoid Overtime Pay By Calling Me An Executive?; Can I Be Forced To Work Overtime After Hours At Home For No Pay?; and How Do I Find The Right Attorney For My Overtime Claim?); as well as bosses who commit wage theft by paying their employees less than minimum wage (see Does My Job Need To Pay Me Minimum Wage?; Can Amusement Park Workers Be Paid Less Than Minimum Wage?; What Is Minimum Wage In Ohio For 2016? – Call The Right Attorney; and Is Everyone Entitled To Earn Minimum Wage? – Call The Right Attorney)
+The dedicated wage and hour lawyers at Spitz, The Employee’s Law Firm often blog about employers who fail to pay their employees overtime as required by law (see Can My Boss Avoid Overtime Pay By Calling Me An Executive?; Can I Be Forced To Work Overtime After Hours At Home For No Pay?; and How Do I Find The Right Attorney For My Overtime Claim?); as well as bosses who commit wage theft by paying their employees less than minimum wage (see Does My Job Need To Pay Me Minimum Wage?; Can Amusement Park Workers Be Paid Less Than Minimum Wage?; What Is Minimum Wage In Ohio For 2016? – Call The Right Attorney; and Is Everyone Entitled To Earn Minimum Wage? – Call The Right Attorney)

 The Fair Labor Standards Act (“FLSA“) requires most employers to pay its employees overtime after they work 40 hours in a week.
 The FLSA also requires that employers keep track of employee time so as to make sure its employees are paid for all work performed.

 One issue that isn’t as often discussed as often by our wage theft lawyers is whether an employer is allowed to round employee time in order to keep track of employee hours worked.
 The FLSA does allow certain employers to do just that, even where the employer has its employees use time clocks to punch in and out.
 This policy is explained in the Code of Federal Regulations at 29 C.F.R. § 785.48(b), which states: